Skip to main content

 Panasonic HomeChef Connect NN-CV87QS 4-in-1 Microwave Air Fryer Combo

-Wirecutter found the HomeChef Connect "microwaved as well as our top pick in our tests," which makes it the strongest pure-microwave performer in this combo group — and microwaving is the mode that actually stays dorm-legal.
-The 1000W inverter delivers even reheating without cold centers, and at roughly 17.7 inches deep it is the shallowest unit here, so it tucks under a dorm shelf the Toshiba and Breville block.
-Genius Sensor auto-cook and the Panasonic Kitchen+ app cover guided recipes.
-Taste of Home praised the 4-in-1 mode set and included accessories in its hands-on look, and the picture is consistent with Wirecutter's: the microwave half is excellent, the crisping half is good-not-great.
+Wirecutter found the HomeChef Connect "microwaved as well as our top pick in our tests," the strongest pure-microwave performer in this group — and microwaving is the mode that stays dorm-legal.
+Its 1000W (1 kW) inverter delivers even reheating without cold centers, and at roughly 17.7 inches deep it is the shallowest unit here, tucking under a shelf the Toshiba and Breville block.
+Genius Sensor auto-cook and the Kitchen+ app cover guided recipes, and Wirecutter rates the microwave performance best in this combo group.

-The DGH Dorm-Policy Compliance score reaches 6.8, the highest in this guide, because the Panasonic's primary mode is the one most likely legal everywhere.
-The enclosed cavity passes the no-open-flame fire-safety gate, the UL listing clears strict-tier housing checks, and the 1000W microwave draw sits under most Standard caps.
-Honest caveat: the air-fry and convection modes pull around 1,700W, over typical 700-1,000W caps, so the crisping features are an only-when-permitted bonus.
-Wirecutter also flags that it cannot brown or crisp as fast or as well as a real oven — a fair trade for the combo's compliance and reheating strengths.
-At $300+, you are paying for the microwave performance and the shallow footprint, not the air-fryer mode.
+The DGH Dorm-Policy Compliance Score reaches 6.8, the highest here, because the Panasonic's primary mode is most likely legal everywhere: the enclosed cavity passes the fire-safety gate, the UL listing clears strict-tier checks, and the 1000W (1 kW) microwave draw lifts the wattage factor under most Standard caps.
+Honest caveat — air-fry and convection pull about 1,700W (1.7 kW), over typical 700-1,000W caps, so crisping is an only-when-permitted bonus.
+Wirecutter also flags it cannot brown or crisp as fast as a real oven, a fair trade versus a basket fryer.
+At $300+ you pay for microwave performance and footprint, not the air-fryer mode.

 What We Love